swup/fragment-plugin/README.md

 > [!TIP]
 > Fragment Plugin will detect `<dialog open>`-fragment elements automatically on every page view and
 > move them to the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer)
 > automatically.
-This has drastically simplifies accesssiblity and styling.
+This has the benefit of simplified accesssiblity handling and styling.

 ## API methods